The Cincinnati Review welcomes submissions from writers at any point in their careers. We read between September 1 and

 We accept online submissions here.
 (Sorry, we no longer accept submissions through regular mail.)
 Our typical response time is six months, though we may take longer on occasion.
 Please don’t query until after a year: Our submission manager system keeps the process reliable, so if it says your piece is “received,” it is still under consideration.

 Current and former students, faculty, and staff of the University of Cincinnati or their families are ineligible to submit unless they are more than two years removed from their affiliation with the university.

 From June 1 through July 15 of each summer, we consider stories, poems, and literary nonfiction for the Robert and Adele Schiff Awards in Poetry and Prose.

-Please submit up to six poems or a total of ten manuscript pages at a time.
+Please submit up to five poems, which should total no more than ten manuscript pages, at a time.
 Poet’s name and contact information should appear at the top of every poem.
 You may withdraw individual poems from a batch of submissions by contacting us at editors [at] cincinnatireview [dot] com or using the contact form on this website.

 Submissions should be no more than forty double-spaced pages.
 Include name and contact information at the beginning of the work.